Pause and inspect pipelines

 The Codefresh pipeline debugger works similar to your IDE debugger.
 You can place breakpoints on one or more pipeline steps and once the pipeline hits one of them, it will stop.
 You will then get a terminal like interface inside your pipeline step where you can run any commands that you wish in order to understand the state of the container.

-There are several option for defining exactly when a step will stop.
+There are several options for defining exactly when a step will stop.

 Entering the debugger mode